sckuzzle/rp-thoughts/value-accruing-token.md

-# RP Tokenomics Change: Value-Accruing Tokens for NOs
+# Value-Accruing Tokens for NOs

 ## Rationale
 One of the most significant impediments to profiting off of staking is taxes.
 In the United States approximately 45% of all profits from staking must be paid back as taxes.
 Reducing this percentage is the most important factor in increasing profitability - even moreso than commission.